Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Preliminaries

 where $Z(s)$ is the partition function.
-The following problem is to efficiently distill the optimal policy into a parameterized policy $\pi_\theta$.
-One common practice is minimizing the KL-divergence between $\pi_\theta$ and $\pi^*$ with either forward-KL or reverse-KL \cite{chen2024score}.
-Although the optimal policy may be multi-modal, meaning it has multiple equivalent policy mode distributions, it is not necessary to express every policy mode explicitly during execution.
-Therefore, it is a suitable choice to leverage the natural of mode-seeking characteristic in reverse-KL and capture one feasible modal in the parameterized policy with a simple distribution like Gaussian policy or deterministic policy.
+A subsequent challenge is to efficiently distill the optimal policy into a parameterized policy $\pi_\theta$.
+A common approach is minimizing the KL-divergence between $\pi_\theta$ and $\pi^*$ with either forward or reverse direction \citep{chen2024score}.
+While the optimal policy may be multimodal, meaning it has multiple equivalent policy mode distributions, it is not necessary to express every policy mode explicitly during execution.
+Therefore, reverse KL is suitable for leveraging its mode-seeking property to capture one feasible mode with a simple parameterized policy, such as a Gaussian or deterministic policy.

-\begin{lemma}[Behavior-Regularized Policy Optimization (BRPO) \cite{wu2019behavior}] In policy-based offline RL, given an optimal policy $\pi^*$ and a parameterized policy $\pi_\theta$, the policy regularization learning objective with reverse KL-divergence can be written as,
+\begin{lemma}[Behavior-Regularized Policy Optimization (BRPO) \citep{wu2019behavior}] In policy-based offline RL, given an optimal policy $\pi^*$ and a parameterized policy $\pi_\theta$, the policy regularization learning objective with reverse KL-divergence can be written as,

 \end{lemma}